sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-sync/installing-tyk-sync.md

 ### Pre-requisites
 - Access to a Git repository or local file system for storing configurations
-- Tyk Gateway or Tyk Dashboard
+- Licensed Tyk Dashboard

 {{< note success >}}
-**Gateway and Dashboard Version**
+**Compatible Tyk Version**

-<br>Tyk Sync manages API definition and require an update whenever the API definition schema has changed in Gateway or Dashboard.
-Please check the "Compatibility Matrix For Tyk Components" section in [Tyk Gateway]({{<ref "product-stack/tyk-gateway/release-notes/overview">}}) and [Dashboard]({{< ref "product-stack/tyk-dashboard/release-notes/overview">}})'s release notes to select the correct version of Tyk Sync.
+<br>Tyk Sync manages API definition and require an update whenever the API definition schema has changed.
+Please check the "Compatibility Matrix For Tyk Components" section in [Tyk Dashboard]({{< ref "product-stack/tyk-dashboard/release-notes/overview">}})'s release notes to select the correct version of Tyk Sync.
 {{< /note >}}

 {{< note success >}}